cozy/cozy-stack/docs/registry.md

 ----------|------------------------------------
-page      | the page of the list limit     | the maximum number of applications to show filter[]  | a filter to apply on fields of the applicaiton order     | order to apply to the list
+page      | the page of the list limit     | the maximum number of applications to show filter[]  | a filter to apply on fields of the application order     | order to apply to the list

 #### Request